zacharyrnewton/js-lightbox/README.md

 Lightbox Call Class: lb-js

-Supported Themes: Dark(default), Light, Cool, Warm, Custom(custom has support for images and the ability to change the color of the lightbox close button)
+Supported Themes: Dark(default), Light, Cool, Warm, Custom(custom has support for images and the ability to change the color of the lightbox close button).

 Global Theme is created by using a data-theme="yourTheme" on the body element.
 Themes applied to individual elements will override the Global theme.